• Silver Falls State Park represents the history of Oregon

 The tallest waterfall of Silver Falls State Park, Double Falls drops abruptly 178 feet (54.3 m) in two steps.

 The second tallest waterfall, South Falls is 177 feet (54 m) in height.
 The trail runs behind the curtain-like falls through the naturally created mossy grotto.
 The falls are located within a short walk from South Falls Day-Use Area.

 North Falls is one of the most impressive waterfalls.
 This is the large waterfall with a trail passing behind the falls through the naturally created huge cavern.

 Winter Falls - 134 ft (40.8 m)

 Winter Falls can be dry by the end of summer.
 The best time to see this waterfall in action is the winter and spring seasons.
 The easiest access is from the Winter Falls Trailhead.

 Middle North Falls - 106 ft (32 m)

-Middle North Falls is another waterfall with the trail running behind the water-curtain through the naturally created cave.
+Middle North Falls is another waterfall with a trail running behind the water curtain through the naturally created cave.
 The waterfall is accessible from the Canyon Trail.
-The nearest parking is Winter Falls parking area.
+The nearest parking is the Winter Falls parking area.